typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

   }
 ```

+### Publishing to Docker registry

+Next we will containerize the application and publish its Docker image.
+Please proceed with either [SBT instructions](#Publishing-to-Docker-registry---SBT) or [Docker instructions](#Publishing-to-Docker-registry---Maven) accordingly.

 ### Publishing to Docker registry - SBT

-We will be using [SBT Native Packager](http://www.scala-sbt.org/sbt-native-packager/) plugin to containerize the application.
+We will be using the [SBT Native Packager](http://www.scala-sbt.org/sbt-native-packager/) plugin to containerize the application.

 Enable SBT Native Packager in your project by adding the following line in the `project/plugins.sbt`.